 Tingling may feel like stronger pins and needles, buzzing, burning, crawling, or a small electric shock.

 Sometimes your arm or leg simply “falls asleep” because you sat in on the couch too long or you slept in one position too long.
-The feeling should improve after you move around.
+The feeling should improve quickly after you move around.

 When numbness or tingling keeps returning, lasts a long time, spreads, or comes with weakness, it may mean a nerve is being irritated, squeezed, or damaged.
 Some diseases like diabetes are associated with nerve tingling or numbness.